THE MAJOR PROBLEMS OF "HEAVEN AND HELL: NORTH AND SOUTH BOOK III" (1994)

 My favourite scene is definitely the songs 'Many a New Day' and 'Oh What a Beautiful Mornin'.
 I just can't get these 2 songs out of my head!

-Hi guys, this film is actually based on a real life about Crown Prince Rudolf of Austria-Hungary.
+Hi guys, this film is actually based on a real life story about Crown Prince Rudolf of Austria-Hungary.
 Are you ready for film review moment?

 The Historical Story